Where is your phone now?

 Mobile usage statistics suggest that smartphone addiction is no joke.
 Mobile intelligence developer Dev asked 355 US citizens older than 18 about their mobile usage habits.
 More than 100 examinees said they would rather give up sex than their smartphone for a week.

+This rather startling stat underscores a worrying trend found in smartphone addiction statistics.
+But it should be noted that it is not the smartphone they would miss but the fear of missing out important information and events and fear of boredom.
 This means that a lot of people neglect real-life relationships just to scroll their devices pointlessly, as mobile usage stats warn us.

 3. Millennials think they could spend less time on their smartphones.